Keyboard shortcuts

 Modules

 A module is a way to organize and group code into logical units.
-Modules help manage scope and control visibility (e.g., using pub to make items public available).
+Module are declared with the mod keyword.
+Modules help to manage scope and define namespaces in your code.
+Each module has a unique name that must be written as lower_snake_case.

 Example

-The following example shows two nested internal modules carrying a public constant and a public function which then are used from outside the modules:
+The following example shows two nested inline modules carrying a public constant and a public function which then are used from outside the modules:

 test